WICG/manifest-incubations/borderless-explainer.md

    functionality, but with their own style, like [Steam](https://store.steampowered.com/).
-2. Apps that want to completely remove the title bar and provide no controls (which can be seen sometimes in native apps for dialogs like splash screens).
+2. Apps that want to completely remove the title bar and provide no controls (which can be seen sometimes in native apps e.g. for dialogs like splash screens, or for drop-down menus).
+Some of these want to be completely non-draggable and without any window controls.
+For example for a drop-down menu, there would not be any draggable area and clicking anywhere would call the API to close the drop-down menu window.
 3. [VDI](https://www.softwaretestinghelp.com/best-vdi-software/#What_Is_Virtual_Desktop_Infrastructure)
    (Virtual Desktop Infrastructure) providers that want to mirror a remote app drawing a remote-OS-native title bar and we want to avoid drawing a second